COMHIS/python-basics/4_independent_project/part4.md

 ### Additional tips:

 * How do you create the dictionary with empty lists?
 Do this by iterating through the values in the _set_, and add each of those values to the dictionary as a key, with an empty list (`[]`) as its value pair.
 See [this bit in lesson 3](../3_basic_concepts_ii/lists.md) for further details.
 * Remember how to access list items by index?
-This is just that all the way.
+[This is just that all the way]()https://github.com/COMHIS/python-basics/blob/part3/3_basic_concepts_ii/iterations2.md.
 * Iterate with the `for i in range(start, end)` -type loop
 * The first half of the bigram can be accessed with `wordlist[i]`
 * The second half of the bigram can be accessed with `wordlist[i + 1]`